maniamartial/Task-Manager/README.md

 #TECHNOLOGY USED

-React.js  -frondend, teh code is clean for ease modification during maintenance Django    -backend, we opted for django to accelerate teh rate of building teh applixcation, its easeier to build simple and complex API with this technology.
+React.js  -frondend, teh code is clean for ease modification during maintenance.

+Django    -backend, we opted for django to accelerate teh rate of building teh applixcation, its easeier to build simple and complex API with this technology.

 PostreSQL -we prefered using postegre because its easier and very compatible with teh backend django, which  makes it fast to deploy.